jahnavi-naik/recipe-analysis/README.md

 ## Final Model

 The features I used in the final model are minutes, n_steps, n_ingredients, calories(#), and has_sugar.
 I chose to include the minutes and calories features, as these features showed to have a relationship with the ratings column and n_ingredients column, meaning that it would add complexity to the model.
 I applied the standard scaler transformation to these columns to measure them on the same scale and avoid bias.
 I also chose to include the has_sugar feature, which I believed would help my model, as sugar is something people pay attention to when choosing a recipe.
-As this is a categorical feature, I one hot encoded it in order to use it in my model.
+As this is a categorical feature, I one-hot encoded it in order to use it in my model.

-I used a random forest classifier for this model, as it would use predictions from many different trees, which would help to reduce overfitting.
+I used a Random Forest Classifier for this model, as it would use predictions from many different trees, which would help to reduce overfitting.
 In order to choose my hyperparameters, I used GridSearchCV from sklearn along with 5-fold validation in order to determine the best value to use for max_depth and n_estimators.
 After running this, I found that the best parameters were a max depth of None and 200 for n_estimators.
-The F1-score that this model recieved was 0.914, which is a 0.276 increase.
+The F1-score that this model recieved was 0.914, which is a 0.276 increase from the baseline model.
 I think that this model is better suited for the data than the baseline model, as it takes into account more variables related to the dataset, giving the model a good overview in order to make a properly educated prediction.

 ## Fairness Analysis